bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 We recommend using the following compounds to seal the soldered wire connections on the M100 Motor.

 * **Loctite Marine Epoxy** works well at great depths and is very thick so that it can be applied in one coat.
-* **MG Chemicals 4229** is a rubberized coating that can be used at shallow depths (less than 100ft) and is removeable if required.
+* **MG Chemicals 4229** is a rubberized coating that can be used at shallow depths (less than 100ft) and is removable if required.

 # Operation